KiyanShabestary/Growth_arrest/README.md

 # Growth-arrest characterization

-This folder contains all required files for the analysis of multi-omics data of growth-arrest Synechocystis strains .
+This folder contains all required files for the analysis of multi-omics data of growth-arrest Synechocystis lactate-producing strains .

 ### Contents